- This event has passed.

 While quite a few non-native, aggressive plants have invaded Maine, the most common bad actors number about a dozen.
 These plants compromise the ecological health and quality of our natural spaces and it’s worth getting to know who they are.

 There is opportunity afoot!
 Winter is a wonderful time to learn about these invasive plants.
 Indeed, you can learn to recognize the growth form, colors, and locations of these plants fairly easily.
-Following this walk, you will be ready to confidently identify key invasive plants and thus able to begin eradicating them at the appropriate time later in the year.
+Following this walk, you will be ready to confidently identify key invasive plants and begin eradicating them on your property at the appropriate time later in the year.

-We will walk a short distance down a trail along the Androscoggin River that hosts many examples of invasive plants.
-Our guide, Raija Suomela will point out key characteristics of each plant and share her passion for learning about the natural world.
+We will walk a short distance down a trail along the Androscoggin River that hosts many examples of invasive plants while enjoying great views of the river.
+Our guide, Raija Suomela, will point out key characteristics of each plant and share her passion for learning about the natural world.
 Registration limited to nine people and masks will be required.
 Rain date: Mar.
 20.

 Raija Suomela grew up in Topsham and returned to her childhood home in 2016 where she is delighted to eat blueberries from the same bushes she knew as a child.
 She became familiar with the devastating impact of invasive plants on the quality of preserved land in the Philadelphia suburbs.
 She witnessed the significant degradation of those spaces, ecologically and recreationally, due to rampant invasive plant growth.